ajgreenwell/JavaClassGenerator/README.md

 python3 generate.py relative/path/to/interface.java
 ```

-Your new class file could be found at `relative/path/to/classfile.java`.
+Your new class file could be found at: `relative/path/to/classfile.java`

 ### Optional Argument –– Indentation Level